mozilla/fx-private-relay/METRICS.md

 ## Collection

-Events are reported using the [Google Analytics Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/).
+Events are reported using [Google Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs).

 We collect data for the following events: